mweaber/js-work/README.md

     -Webpack / Babel

 #Section 1
-    -In this section we start with basics and examples for data types, converting types, etc.
+    -In this section we start with basics and examples of JavaScript